Regression Under Human Assistance: Problem Formulation

 Unfortunately, due to its combinatorial nature, the above problem formulation is difficult to solve, as formalized by the following Theorem: \begin{theorem} The problem of ridge regression under human assistance defined in Eq.~\ref{eq:optimization-problem} is NP-hard. \end{theorem} \begin{proof} Consider a particular instance of the problem with $c(\xb_i, y_i) = 0$ for all $i \in \Vcal$ and $\lambda = 0$.
 Moreover, assume the response variables $\yb$ are generated as follows:

-where $\bb^{*}$ is a $n$-sparse vector which takes non-zero values on at most $n$ corrupted sampless, and a zero elsewhere.
+where $\bb^{*}$ is a $n$-sparse vector which takes non-zero values on at most $n$ corrupted samples, and a zero elsewhere.
 Then, the problem can be just viewed as a robust least square regression (RLSR) problem~\cite{studer2011recovery}, \ie,

 which has been shown to be NP-hard~\cite{bhatia2017consistent}.
 This concludes the proof. \end{proof} However, in the next section, we will show that, perhaps surprisingly, a simple greedy algorithm enjoys approximation guarantees.
 In the remainder of the paper, to ease the notation, we will use $\ell(\Scal) = \ell(\wb^{*}(\Scal), \Scal)$.